vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 As noted above, you can mix & match key providers and encryption policies in the same cluster.
 A design pattern some organizations use is a Standard Key Provider for vSAN, where you get protections against physical theft and/or loss of control of storage volumes, and a Native Key Provider for VM Encryption and/or vTPM.

 ### What's the recovery process if vCenter is completely lost?
 With Native Key Provider, you can rebuild vCenter and import the saved .p12 backup file to regain access to encrypted VMs.
 With Standard Key Provider, you need to reconfigure the KMS connection.
-This is why documenting your encryption configuration and testing recovery procedures is critical.
+Document your encryption configuration and test recovery procedures.

-Always ensure that the key provider name remains exactly the same as the one you used when you configured the key provider, as that is how the VMs will be able to find it.
+Make sure that the key provider name remains exactly the same as the one you used when you configured the key provider, as that is how the VMs will be able to find it.

 ### Can I use VM Encryption with Fault Tolerance (FT)?
 Encrypted VMs require encrypted Fault Tolerance logging traffic.
 This works automatically but requires sufficient network bandwidth for the encrypted FT logging.
 The performance impact is generally minimal for most workloads but should be tested for latency-sensitive applications.